 • Before boiling the bagels, stretch out the holes a bit more, as the bagels will expand when boiled and you don’t want the hole to close in.

-Quick and easy bagels, flavoured with jalapeno pepper and cheddar cheese.
-Makes 8 bagels, ready in about 2 hours.
+Quick and easy jalapeno cheddar bagels, that are ready to enjoy in just about 2 hours!
+They freeze beautifully, too.

 Yield: 8 bagels